tbhartman/asc-cls/README.md

 =======
-ASC.cls
+asc-cls
 =======

-ASC.cls is a LaTeX class file which strives to adhere to the American Society of Composites' conference paper guidelines.
+asc-cls is a LaTeX class which strives to adhere to the American Society of Composites' conference paper guidelines.

 I am not affiliated with the American Society of Composites.